zwang695/alexa-skills-list/skills/B01CTJ1XY6/README.md

 Once you've enabled it, say "Alexa ask Capital One..."

-·        What’s my current credit card balance?
+?
+What?s my current credit card balance?
-·        How much available credit do I have?
+?
+How much available credit do I have?
-·        How much money do I have in checking?
+?
+How much money do I have in checking?
-·        When is my credit card bill due?
+?
+When is my credit card bill due?
-·        What are my recent transactions?
+?
+What are my recent transactions?
-·        What's my overall account summary?
+?
+What's my overall account summary?

 Heads-up, to get started, you'll sign in with your Capital One username and password (which we keep completely private) and create a personal key for extra security.